Nefsen402/destam-dom/docs/doc.md

 `
 ```

-This example won't render anything because it is assuming the children in the body, of which there are none.

 Note that children must either be null, or a regular javascript array.
 Children cannot be an `OArray` as it will not be reactive.
 This is done for performance reasons.
 If you wanted to pass an `OArray` or anything else as a single child, first wrap it in an array.

 ## Custom components